d0phamine/d0phamine-music-player/README.md

 1. Adding custom playlists (with location independent tracks)
 2. Custom user themes
-3. Visualiser of music (I'll think about it)
+3. Аdding functionality for external APIs (Spotify, Genius, Youtube)
+4. Work is already underway on native player support in the notification line for all operating systems
-4. Maybe EQ
+5. Maybe EQ